aredn/documentation/arednGettingStarted/node_admin.rst

 Remove SSH Key
   To remove an existing SSH key, click in the field at the right and select the key from the dropdown list.
 Then click the ``Remove Key`` button at the lower right.

 When you are finished with your changes, you can click the ``Cancel`` button to ignore any changes you made.
-Click the ``Done`` button to continue with applying your changes.
+Click the ``Done`` button to continue.
 You will then be returned to your node's *admin* view where you will see a new item in the top nav bar.

 .. image:: _images/admin-chg-pending.png
   :alt: Admin change pending